MauriceGit/IT-Security_Mental_Poker/Runnable_coinflip_animation/README.md

 - xorg-dev
 - mesa-common-dev

-**Config File:**
+## Config File:

 There is a config file in the same folder as the jars and the executable program, called:
-*coinflip_config.conf*.
+**_coinflip_config.conf_**.
 This config contains some possible adjustments that can be made to the execution of the coin flip.

+There are two main parts.
+The first section contains variables regarding the coin flip protocol:

 - isServer:   A boolean value to determine, if the coinflip is started as a local server or a client.
-- dfdsf
-- ddf

-**Running:**
+- useTLS:     A boolean value to decide, if the coinflip uses TLS over the network.
+- useBroker:  A boolean value, if a broker is used for getting a server IP address and Port number.
+- brokerURL:  The complete URL, the broker is reachable at.
+- serverIP:   The server IP, if the broker is not used.
+- serverPort: The server Port, if the broker is not used.
+And the port, this server is listening at, if executed as server.
+- rootCertificateFile:    Certificate root file name.
+- rootCertificatePw:      Certificate root password.
+- rootCertificateAlias:   Certificate root Alias.
+- serverCertificateFile:  Certificate server file name.
+- serverCertificatePw:    Certificate server password.
+- serverCertificateAlias: Certificate server Alias.
+- clientCertificateFile:  Certificate client file name.
+- clientCertificatePw:    Certificate client password.
+- clientCertificateAlias: Certificate client Alias.
+- serialNumberStartsAt:   A BigInteger, at which the serial number starts.

+The second section contains variables regarding the animation:

+- headFile:    The filename for the texture for the coin (Head side).
+- tailFile:    The filename for the texture for the coin (Tail side).
+- winMessage:  The message displayed for the winner.
+- loseMessage: The message displayed for the loser.

+## Running:

 To run this animation and the coin-flip protocol, simply call: